Web Toolbar by Wibiya Megalithomania Conference 4th - 5th May 2024, plus Four Days of Tours

 ADAM TETLOW

-Ancient Metrology - The John Michell Memorial Lecture
+Ancient Metrology: From the Ridiculous to the Sublime - The John Michell Memorial Lecture

 Adam Tetlow is an artist, writer and teacher exploring the intersection be-tween art, mathematics and ancient thought.
 He studied with Keith Critchlow at the PSTA, and has spent the last five years working closely with John Neal.
 He is author of 'Celtic Pattern', 'Ancient Metrology'(forthcoming 2019) and contibutor to 'Quadrivium','Trivium' and 'Designa' all pulished by Wooden Books.
 He teaches traditional geometry and celtic art courses with the PSTA and with www.sacredartofgeometry.com in Sussex.